 Early Disciples Leadership

 Like other denominations, Disciples are indebted to certain key leaders whose witness gave birth to the movement.
 An art medal, struck in 1972 and devoted to the Christian Church (Disciples of Christ), bears the likeness of Alexander Campbell and Barton Warren Stone.
 Two others, Thomas Campbell and Walter Scott, might well have been depicted.
 These four leaders are regarded as founding fathers.
-Click on the picture below for more information.

 In 1833, following a revival meeting conducted by Dr. Joseph Hostetler, a farmer and physician from Indiana, the Disciples of Christ Christian Church was started in Decatur.
 A few persons who had heard of Alexander Campbell, Barton Stone, Walter Scott, etc. were living in the area along the banks of the Sangamon River.